mgnassim/RobotOnWheels/README.md

 ## Code explanation
 -  Low/high water level is responsible for the measuring of the water level in the tank.
 Base on the level of water it gives a high or low waterlevel.
 The code is written in C. File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/WaterPomp/Water_pomp/water_level_sensor.c contains the code of water level before running this code the Installation process must be done first.
 The libary that is needed is wiringPi.
+-  Water Pump is an essential part of the concept it make sure to pump the water out of the tank.
+The Code is pretty simple with a switch case on command you can turn the pump on/off.
+File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/WaterPomp/Water_pomp/waterPomp.c contains the code and is written in C. The libary that is needed is wiringPi.
+- wheel encoder measure the speed of the rover itself.
+In the code there are uses of interupts to make sure that after every second a caculation takes place for the speed.
+The caculation gives back the value in RPM.
+File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/Wheel-encoder/Wheel_encoder/speedo.c contains the code and is written in C. The libary that is needed is wiringPi.

 ## How to use